 Records in SCORE are not retrieved by personal identifiers.
-Additionally, the purpose of records in SCORE is to document SDLA compliance and not the activities of a particular individual.
+Additionally, the purpose of records in SCORE is to document SDLA compliance.
 Therefore, the Department has determined that SCORE does not constitute a Privacy Act system of records.

-FMCSA informs the public that their PII is collected, stored, and used by SCORE through this Privacy Impact Assessment published on the DOT website.
-This document identifies the information collection's purpose, FMCSA's authority to collect, store, and use the PII, and all uses of the PII collected, stored, and transmitted through SCORE.
+FMCSA informs the public that their PII is collected, stored, and used by SCORE through this PIA published on the DOT website.
+This document identifies the information collection's purpose,